 I am a political scientist who studies American politics with a focus on political institutions.
 My dissertation explores the factors that are associated with members of Congress behaving as “policy wonks.”
 Broadly, I am interested in how the American legislative, administrative, and legal systems shape the policymaking process.

-My research on the legislative consequences of congressional scandals is forthcoming in Political Research Quarterly (with Tracy Sulkin and Bill Bernhard).
+My research on the legislative consequences of congressional scandals appears in Political Research Quarterly (with Tracy Sulkin and Bill Bernhard).
 I also have a paper forthcoming at Social Science Quarterly (with Benjamin Kantack) that examines the persuasive dynamics of the debate over gun control

 I received my Ph.D. in political science from the University of Illinois in 2018.
 I earned my B.A. from the University of Nebraska in 2008 and my J.D. from The George Washington University Law School in 2011.